-A "block" is a period of 6 or 8 weeks over which a course is scheduled.
-Students may have 1 or more courses per block.
-The externship block serves as an academic evaluation period for Satisfactory Academic Progress (SAP).
+A "session" is a period of 6 weeks over which a course is scheduled.
+Students may have 1 or more courses per session.
+The externship session serves as an academic evaluation period for Satisfactory Academic Progress (SAP).

 An "academic quarter" is a term consisting of a consecutive grouping of courses over a 12-week period of time.
-The programs may be scheduled with a mix of block and quarter classes within a 12-week academic quarter.
+The programs may be scheduled with a mix of session and quarter classes within a 12-week academic quarter.
 The academic quarter serves as an academic evaluation period for attendance and SAP.